 • Best Usenet search results

-• Independent EU & US backbone
+• Independent EU and US backbone

 • Highest retention

-• Video streaming & file previews
+• Video streaming and file previews

 • Mobile-friendly access